raquo/Airstream/README.md

 Other building blocks of Laminar:

 - [Scala DOM Types](https://github.com/raquo/scala-dom-types) – Type definitions that we use for all the HTML tags, attributes, properties, and styles
-- [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) – Low-level Scala & Scala.js library for building and manipulating DOM trees
+- [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) – Low-level Scala & Scala.js library for building and manipulating DOM trees that Laminar used before v0.8
 - [Scala DOM TestUtils](https://github.com/raquo/scala-dom-testutils) – Test that your Javascript DOM nodes match your expectations